Frederik-Eberhard/Excelsior/README.md

 - Added Wait function that acts like a regular delay while making sure, that the MPU continues to update to work reliably
 ### Version 1.1.1
 -  Bug Fixes
+### Version 1.1.2
+- Sensorport change of the Infrarot-Sensor